UKBouldering.com

 Quote

-A petition from 500 climbers isn't really going to feature as a blip on the over-caffeinated sugary drink company radar but two of their best "extreme" athletes resigning would not go unnoticed in the company.
+A petition from 500 climbers isn't really going to feature as a blip on the Red Bull radar but two of their best "extreme" athletes resigning would not go unnoticed in the company.

 I would have thought it would be the other way round.
 There are plenty of other climbers they could sponsor.
 If the Pou's resigned over this I imagine head office would just think it was some flouncing spat between them and Lama.
 Whereas a big petition from their target market might actually make them think they had a problem.